-About the National Registry The National Registry of Emergency Medical Technicians (National Registry) is the non-profit Emergency Medical Services (EMS) Certification organization for the United States.
+About the National Registry

+The National Registry of Emergency Medical Technicians (National Registry) is the non-profit Emergency Medical Services (EMS) Certification organization for the United States.
 Its mission is to provide a valid, uniform process to assess the knowledge and skills required for competent practice by EMS clinicians throughout their careers, and to maintain a registry of certification status.

-Today, more than 500,000 EMS clinicians are certified by the National Registry.
-All 50 states recognize National Registry certification, while 48 states use National Registry certification as a basis for licensure.
+Today, more than 500,000 EMS Clinicians are certified by the National Registry, which is recognized in all 50 states as a basis or pathway for EMS licensure.
 EMS clinicians at the Emergency Medical Responder (EMR), Emergency Medical Technician (EMT), Advanced EMT (AEMT) and Paramedic levels work in a variety of capacities throughout the nation as first responders, in hospitals and medical facilities, in schools and colleges, with the police and military and in many other settings.

 Learn more about the National Registry online. https://nremt.org/.

-National Registry of Emergency Medical Technicians Leadership
+National Registry of EMTs